Randy Hacker - Boatshed Seattle

-Randy was born in Indiana and raised in Texas, Randy Hacker got his love of boating from his family.
+Randy was born in Indiana and raised in Texas, Randy Hacker love of boating came about of his family boating experiences as a child.
 Specifically his father, who loved to fish, and who often took Randy with him.
 While Randy doesn’t consider himself the most avid of fishermen, his memory of being on boats as a child influenced his decision to get into the boating business later in life.
 Randy had his first boat, a 14’ runabout, at the age of 17.

 Before becoming a broker Randy had a long career in the consumer electronics industry.
 This career eventually brought him to the Seattle area.
 Randy loved Seattle because it was (and still is) a city that embraces and is embraced by boaters.
 After decades in the corporate world Randy was ready for a change.

-“I just wanted to do something that was more fun and that gave me the ability to help people enjoy the boating experience — because this the BEST area to enjoy boating.”
+“I just wanted to do something that gave me the ability to help people enjoy the boating experience — because this the BEST area to enjoy boating.”

 In 2011, the Northwest Yacht Brokers Association referred Randy to Scott and Lisa Helker of Waterline Boats.
 Randy admired their business values, how they treated their customers and employees, and what they were doing with the new Helmsman Trawlers line.
 He has worked for Waterline Boats ever since.

-Currently Randy owns a small sailboat and enjoys whatever time he can spend on his boat.
+Currently Randy owns a sailboat in partnership with another broker in the Waterline Office, enjoying whatever time he can spend on his boat.

-“That’s probably one of the most therapeutic things you can do.
-Boats always love and reciprocate your attention.
+“Boating is probably one of the most therapeutic things you can do.
 Some people like to fly planes, some people like to fish, some people like to hang around the bar.
 I like hanging around boats.”